-Compelled to explain this complicated phenomenon to her Israeli film-going public—a phenomenon which she had been unable to discuss in Summer of Aviya—Almagor wrote a second book and produced the film Under the Domim Tree in 1995.
-In this sequel, Aviya is now a teenager living in a school for child survivors and orphans.
-As she visits and cares for her mother, she begs her for a few words about her past, about her relatives, about her own long-dead father, whom she never knew.
+Almagor followed the success of the novel and the film with a sequel, Under the Domim Tree, which was adapted into a film by the same name in 1995.
+In this sequel, Aviya is now a teenager living in a school for orphans and Holocaust survivors.
+On her visits with her mother, she begs her for a few words about her past, about her relatives, about her long-dead father, whom she never met.
 But her mother is so lost in the past that she cannot even heed the emotional needs of her daughter.
-As a performing artist, Gila Almagor has chosen to expose her own story, which was so difficult to articulate even as she passed into adulthood.

-In 1981 she was one of the founders of the Israeli Union of the Performing Artists.
-In 1998 she was elected to the City Council of Tel Aviv-Jaffa, where she holds the portfolio of Arts and Cultural Affairs.
-She is the president and one of the initiators of the International Film Festival of Tel Aviv-Jaffa, first held in Spring, 2002.
-Almagor is also the founder of the Gila Almagor Wishes Foundation, a non-profit organization which works for the welfare of children with terminal diseases.
-Her third book, Alex Lerner, Dafi and Me, was published by Am Oved in 2002.
+In 1981 Almagor co-founded the Israeli Union of Performing Artists.
+In 1998 she was elected to the City Council of Tel Aviv-Jaffa, where she held the portfolio of Arts and Cultural Affairs until 2004.
+She has served as a judge at international film festivals and her films were featured in retrospectives in major cinemas and museums worldwide.
+Almagor is also the founder of the Gila Almagor Wishes Foundation, a non-profit organization that works for the welfare of children with terminal diseases.
+She published two more novels, Alex Lerner, Dafi and Me, and Erga, a Dream Child in 2003.